telerik/fiddler-everywhere-docs/knowledge-base/certificate-details.md

 ## Solution

-Fiddler Everywhere version 3.2.0 and above contain [indicators and notifications]({%slug web-sessions-list%}#certificate-indicators) that show if a server certificate is valid, expiring, or causes errors.
+Fiddler Everywhere contain [indicators and notifications]({%slug web-sessions-list%}#certificate-indicators) that show if a server certificate is valid, expiring, or causes errors.

-Note that certificate information is available only for Live traffic and is not available for saved sessions from the save **Sessions** tree or for SAZ and other imported files.
+Note that certificate information is available only for live traffic (ongoing capturing) and is not present for saved sessions from the **Snapshots** tree or for imported files.

 ### Extracting Certificate Details